 A difference in the presentation of assessed valuation for the Large Participants should be noted.
 Pursuant to Virginia law, the assessed valuation information for Danville is based on 100 percent of appraised value of real property.
 For the Ohio Large Participants, the assessed value of real property (including public utility real property) is 35 percent of estimated true value.
 Personal property tax is assessed on all tangible personal property used in business in Ohio.
 The assessed value of public utility personal property ranges from 25 percent of true value for railroad property to 88 percent for electric transmission and distribution property.
 General business tangible personal property is assessed at 25 percent for everything except inventories, which are assessed at 23 percent.
-Tangible personal property taxes on (i) manufacturing equipment, (ii) furniture and fixtures and (iii) inventory was phased-out over a four-year period, ending in 2009.

 The Large Participants are participants in several of the other AMP sponsored projects.
-See "AMERICAN MUNICIPAL POWER, INC. - OTHER PROJECTS" in the forepart of this Official Statement for brief descriptions of the projects and related financings.
+See "AMERICAN MUNICIPAL POWER INC. - OTHER PROJECTS" in the forepart of this Official Statement for brief descriptions of the projects and related financings.